lenskit/eval-quickstart/README.md

 # Copyright

-This project was created by the LensKit contributors.
+This project was created by the LensKit contributors, primarily Michael Ekstrand, Daniel Kluver, and John Riedl.

 The files in this project may be freely modified, used, and distributed without restriction.